-Workout 9 to 5 – Your hassle-free guide to feel fit for Summer.
+Workout 9 to 5 – Your hassle-free guide to feel fit this New Year

 The IN Covent Garden team visited Jubilee Hall Gym, nestled in Covent Garden’s Piazza, for a 40-minute workout session and chat with personal trainer Erykson Mendes.